-How to collaborate with others in the Notes app on iPhone and iPad

-- How to work on a note in real-time with others in the Notes app on iPhone and iPad
+Collaborate with others in Notes on iOS 15 with new features!

-- How to see what has changed in a note, even if you're not working in real time in the Notes app on iPhone and iPad
+For most people, the Notes app is quite nifty.
+With Notes, you can store your thoughts, ideas, create checklists and even sketches, all without having extra set up involved.
+But it's also great for sharing and collaborating with others too!
+For example, you can create shared checklists for groceries or gift ideas, or perhaps bounce ideas off with another colleague of yours for the next big project.
+And all of this is built-in on your favorite iPhone or iPad.

-- How to stop receiving notifications about changes to a note in the Notes app on iPhone and iPad
+Here's everything you need to know about how to share and collaborate with others in the Notes app on iPhone.

-- How to stop sharing a note in the Notes app on iPhone and iPad

-- How to remove access to a note to individuals in the Notes app on iPhone and iPad

-How to invite people to make changes to notes in the Notes app on iPhone and iPad
+How to invite people to make changes to notes on iPhone and iPad

 Once you've started a note, you can invite others to view and collaborate on it with you.